-In the camera viewfinder, tap 🔯 to show the advanced options.
+In the camera viewfinder, tap 🐯 to show the advanced options.
 Tap each icon to adjust the following camera settings.

-WEM Set the size of your picture and video. · 1/4 Allows you to say a voice command to take pictures.
-You can say LG, Cheese, Smile, or any other supported command.
-(SôFF Set your camera's timer.
+16:9 Set the ratio of your picture and the quality of video.
+OFF Set your camera's timer.
 This is ideal if you want to be a part of the picture or video.
-Allows you to take better pictures and record better videos by displaying a grid line for help with alignment. ?
+Allows you to take pictures with voice commands.
+When on, you just say " Cheese ", " Smile ", " LG ", etc. to take a picture.
+Allows you to take better pictures and record better videos by displaying a grid line for help with alignment. } / { " Set the storage location for your pictures and videos.
+Choose from internal memory and memory card.
+This menu appears only when the SD card is inserted. ?
 Allows you to learn how a function works.
 This icon will provide you with a help guide.